-This 4-week group is designed for individuals who have been through traumatic experiences and that it is to provide information and support to help them with their adjustment to life in the United States.
-We will discuss practical issues as well as emotional concerns after having been through a trauma.
+This 4-week group is designed for individuals who have been through traumatic experiences and it is intended to provide information and support to help them with their adjustment to life in the United States.
+We will discuss practical issues as well as emotional concerns that people have after going through a trauma.
 Some general rules of the group include coming to all sessions, arriving on time, and keeping the confidentiality of other group members.
 Do you have any questions?
-What are your expectations for the group?
+What are your hopes and expectations for the group?